 As described in County-Level Estimation Details, when estimating the coefficients in the county-level model, we take logarithms of the dependent and all independent variables.
 The shrinkage estimate, combining the resulting fitted value and ACS estimate, is also created in the log-scale.
 When transforming to the original levels for publication, adjustments are required to maintain the optimal statistical properties of the estimates.
 For SAIPE 2009 estimates, modifications were made to these adjustments.
 These modifications had negligible impact on the final estimated levels (less than 0.1%), but did change the estimated measures of uncertainty, that is, the standard errors used to construct confidence intervals.
 This modification to the standard errors reduces the year-to-year changes in the confidence interval that can occur from SAIPE’s use of survey estimates.

 School District Level

-The SAIPE school district estimates incorporate the latest available boundary updates produced by the School District Review Program, which are updated every 2 years.
-Thus for the 2009 estimates, boundaries were utilized from the 2009-2010 School District Review Program (SDRP), completed earlier in the year.
-The new list of school districts can be obtained by downloading the SAIPE 2009 school district estimates database, available by state or complete national format.
+The SAIPE school district estimates incorporate the latest available boundary updates produced by the School District Review Program (SDRP), which are updated every two years.
+Thus for 2009 estimates, boundaries were utilized from the 2009-2010 School District Review Program, completed in 2010 and can be obtained by downloading the SAIPE 2009 school district estimates database, available by state or complete national format.
+Previous estimates utilized previous versions of the SDRP boundaries.
 Previous estimates utilized previous versions of the SDRP boundaries.